relicode/vim-config/README.md

-vim-config
+neovim-config
 ==========

 Description
 -----------

-Just my fairly alive vim config for easily installing to new systems.
+Just my fairly alive neovim config for easily installing to new systems.

-Requirements
+Features and Requirements
 ------------

-npm install -g tslint tslint-eslint-rules eslint babel-eslint eslint-plugin-react eslint-plugin-import
+Can't remember, will be updated

 Usage
 -----

-Clone the package to $HOME/.vim and copy .vimrc and .eslintrc.yaml to you $HOME `cp $HOME/.vim/.vimrc $HOME/.vim/.eslintrc.yaml $HOME/tslint.yaml $HOME`.
+Just copy init.vim to `$HOME/.config`, start neovim and run `:PlugInstall`